akash-network/chain-sdk/docs/api-proto-migration-guide.md

-# Akash Network Protobuf Migration Guide: v0.33.4 to v0.53.4
+# Akash Network Protobuf Migration Guide: Cosmos SDK v0.33.4 to v0.53.4

 This document outlines the protobuf definition changes required to migrate your Akash Network protobuf files from version 0.33.4 to 0.53.4.
 This guide focuses specifically on **protobuf schema changes** and complements the main API migration guide.